teosnare/rpi_gpio/README.md

 Installation
 ------------

-Initialize your project's custom [stacks directory](http://wiki.ros.org/ROS/Tutorials/StackInstallation) then checkout the git project like:
+Create an [overlay workspace](http://wiki.ros.org/catkin/Tutorials/workspace_overlaying) and clone the code like:

+    mkdir -p /path/to/your/overlay/src
-    cd ~/myproject/stacks
+    cd /path/to/your/overlay/src
     git clone https://github.com/chrisspen/rpi_gpio.git
+    source /opt/ros/indigo/setup.bash
+    cd ..
+    catkin_make

-When initializing your shell environment, ensure your custom stacks directory is in the `ROS_PACKAGE_PATH` environment variable.
-A script to set your workspace environment to automatically do this might look like:
+Then, when initializing your shell environment for your main workspace, ensure you source this overlay like:

+    cd /path/to/your/main/workspace
-    . ./devel/setup.sh
+    source ./devel/setup.sh
-    ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:~/myproject/stacks
-    export ROS_PACKAGE_PATH
+    source /path/to/your/overlay/devel/setup.bash
+    catkin_make

 Usage
 -----